arkeodev/scraper/README.md

 # Scraper Project

 Welcome to the Scraper Project!
-This repository contains the code for a web scraping and Q&A application that leverages large language models (LLMs) and embedding APIs to scrape websites, store data in a vector database, and answer user queries.
+This repository contains the code for a web scraping and Q&A application that leverages large language models (LLMs) and embedding APIs to scrape websites, index data via a vector indexing, and answer user queries.

 ## Table of Contents
 - [Overview](#overview)